 D.A.S. conceived of, designed, and performed experiments and analyses.
-D.A.S. wrote and edited the manuscript.
-N.H.P. provided guidance and supervised the project, and provided feedback on the manuscript.
+D.A.S. wrote and revised the manuscript.
+H.S.B. collected sequencing data for the limb development transcriptome and J.V.B. assembled it.
+N.H.P. provided guidance and supervised the project.
+J.V.B., N.H.P., and H.S.B. and provided feedback on the manuscript.